-During the first quarter of 2020, St. Julians Insurance Company Limited ("St. Julians"), a subsidiary of the Company, reported to the Gibraltar Financial Services Commission ("GFSC"), with copy to the BMA, the non-compliance with its Solvency Capital Requirement ("SCR") as determined using the standard formula approach set out in the Solvency II Delegated Regulation, with an SCR coverage ratio or 57%.
-St. Julians also reported non-compliance to the GFSC and BMA with both its SCR and its Minimum Capital Requirement ("MCR") at 30 June 2020 having coverage ratios of 87% and 76% respectively.
-To address the non-compliance with both the MCR and SCR, St. Julian's received a GBP 2.16 million Tier 1 capital contribution from the Company in August 2020; introduced GBP 3.4 million Tier 2 ancillary own funds in the form o a letter of credit in July 2020; and entered into an adverse development cover reinsurance contract with the Company in September 2020.
-At 30 September 2020, the reported MCR and SCR coverage ratios were 250% and 184% respectively.
-The expected MCR and SCR as at 31 December 2020 is expected to be 246% and 236% respectively.
+During the year, MICL, a subsidiary of the Company, reported to the Gibraltar Financial Services Commission ("GFSC"), with copy to the BMA, the non-compliance with its Solvency Capital Requirement ("SCR") as determined using the standard formula approach set out in the Solvency II Delegated Regulation, with an SCR coverage ratio of 82%.
+MICL also reported non-compliance to the GFSC and BMA with both its SCR and its Minimum Capital Requirement ("MCR") at 30 September 2021 having coverage ratios of 82% and 70% respectively.
+To address the non-compliance with both the MCR and SCR, MICL received a GBP 16.0 million Tier 1 capital contribution from the Company in the fourth quarter of 2021.
+The expected SCR as at 31 December 2021 is expected to be 139% (2020: 195%).